spco/git-novice/_episodes/09-conflict.md

 ~~~
 {: .output}

-but Git won't let us push it to GitHub:
+but Git won't let us push it to Bitbucket:

 ~~~
 $ git push origin master